Lily Chinniah Nee Leong Wye Heng

 The family photo that Inbum took along to Africa

 My mother too, helped me a lot, not only emotionally, financially and spiritually but in every way possible.
-She was a pillar of strength and a great supporter in everything I did.
-I still remember when I had to sell Tupperware, Amway, costume jewellery, semi precious stones and printed cloth to supplement my home expenses, she was there going with me to Government offices, before school to get orders and she was there to help with the delivery of these stuff.
+She was a pillar of strength and a great supporter of everything I did.
+I still remember when I had to sell Tupperware, Amway, costume jewelry, semi-precious stones, and printed cloth to supplement my home expenses, she was there going with me to Government offices, before school to get orders and she was there to help with the delivery of these stuff.
 She was not young.
 So often she would take me out to eat outside food as she knew I could not afford to spend this kind of money.
-She received pension of my father.
+She received the pension of my father.
 My mother was a real gem.
 I was so glad that she had stayed with us for more than 10 years before she passed on.
-With her gone I had lost a great pillar of strength and support.
+With her gone, I had lost a great pillar of strength and support.

 We were not rich.
 When I got married Inbum had a scooter on which I followed him for teaching.
 At a later time, he bought a second-hand Volkswagen car.
 And then another second-hand car.
 Because of old age, the cars often broke down, but we had no money to buy a new one.
 Throughout my life with Inbum, we never bought a new car.
 Inbum told me, “Lily, this is our life.
 And we must live for ourselves, and that too within our means.
 We should never be caught by the rat race that is eating up society.”
 Despite living a simple and thrifty life there was a happiness that I could not describe.
 Inbum used to tell me often that he was not rich in wealth, but was rich in having good friends.
 How true that had been.
 The day Inbum passed away several friends came to pay their last respects.
 Most of them who are still alive continue to visit me and give any support I may need.